darwin-ec/darwin/darwin/runtime-mac/ReadmeMac.txt

 When sighting data is Exported, the default location for saving the file is in the "sightings" folder.

-In the future, DARWIN will provide a more flexible placement of all of the data, but the basic arrangement of folders within a single SURVEY AREA will remain the same.

 ===============================
 Reporting Issues - Getting Help